We at Pawsitively Petastic understand our fur-parent's concerns regarding over-vaccinating.

 Fecal Exam... (negative results for intestinal parasites required)

-*Please consult your veterinarian
+*Please consult your veterinarian *Titers are accepted

 Canine Bordetella (Kennel Cough)

 Bordetella vaccine is recommended only for those dogs boarded, groomed, taken to dog shows, dog parks or for any reason housed where exposed to a lot of dogs.
 The intranasal vaccine provides more complete and more rapid onset of immunity with less chance of reaction.
 Immunity requires 72 hours and does not protect from every cause of kennel cough.
 Immunity is of short duration (4 to 6 months).
-Kennel cough is known as tracheo-bronchitis, an inflamation of the trachea and the bronchial tubes.
+Kennel cough is known as tracheo-bronchitis, an inflammation of the trachea and the bronchial tubes.
 Kennel cough is contagious.
 Its major symptoms are sneezing and a hard, choking cough.
 There are two different forms of the vaccine on the market.
 The original and still widely used vaccine is given intra-nasally.
 A modified live para-influenza virus is aspirated into the dog’s nose.
-Unfortunately, the dog may be contagious for three weeks after being vaccinated.
+Unfortunately, the dog may shed the virus for up to three weeks after being vaccinated.
 The newest vaccine is given in an injectable form.
 This is a killed virus.
 Therefore, your dog will not be a threat to others.
 This decision was made after numerous discussions with different veterinarians and a lot of research including speaking with the vaccine manufacturer.
 Many veterinarians claim “When a dog contracts kennel cough it actually boosts the immune system and makes the dog stronger.
 Unless your dog is severely debilitated, kennel cough is similar to the common cold”.

 *** Even in the most hygienic, well ventilated, spacious kennels, the possibility of a dog acquiring Kennel Cough exists.
 Kennel Cough can be acquired from your neighbor's dog, from a Champion show dog at a dog show, from the animal hospital where your dog just came in for treatment of a cut paw, etc. Please try not to blame the kennel or boarding facility operator if your dog develops Kennel Cough shortly after that weekend stay!
 There may have been an infected dog, unknown to anyone, that acted as a source for other dogs in the kennel.